Azure/azure-powershell/documentation/preview/AzureProfiles.md

 latest-2019-04-30
 ```

+> **IMPORTANT NOTES:**
+>
-If enter a value that is not supported, the command will not return an error but will not switch profiles.
+> - If you use a non supported value, the command will not return any errors and will not switch profiles.

-> NOTE: the command may takes some time to be executed.
+> - The command may takes some time to be executed.

 ## Known Issues